Viper (actress): Career

 In 1986, Green moved to Los Angeles to enter the adult film industry.
 Soon thereafter she met Bill Margold, an influential pornographic actor, director, and agent.
 They began a romantic relationship and lived together for five years.
 Adopting the stage name of “Viper”, she made a total of seventy hardcore pornography films, the first of which being White Trash, and the last being Erotic Heights.
 She won the 1990 AVN Award for Best Supporting Actress in Mystery of the Golden Lotus, playing a Nazi spy.
 She made a couple of mainstream appearances a role as a porn film director in the 1988 comedy Vice Academy, starring fellow adult film actress Ginger Lynn.

 In an effort to get more adult film roles, Viper underwent breast enhancement surgery in August 1989.
 The breast implants she received took her from a 34A to 34DD.
 In May 1991, Viper abruptly disappeared.
 Her driver's license, social security card and birth certificate were found on a gravestone in Arkansas.
 Her boyfriend of five years, Bill Margold, never saw her again.
-In his Gear magazine article, author Mark Ebner recounts having spoken with her mother who reported her alive and well at that time.
+In his Gear magazine article, journalist Mark Ebner recounts having spoken with her mother who reported her alive and well at that time.